abdullahiola/ZURI-TASKS/FirstTask/README.md

 TASKS
-Run all migrations for the project
+1.Run all migrations for the project
-Create a new admin account
+2.Create a new admin account
-Start the development server
+3.Start the development server